18F/C2/doc/authorization.md

 ### Client Admin :anchor:

-A User who MAY view any Proposal that involves any other User with the same `client_slug` as the *Client Admin*.
+A User who MAY view all Proposals with the same `client_slug` as part of their dashboard aggregation reporting.
+NOTE this aggregation feature is a UX convenience and does not reflect any data sensitivity, since any User MAY view any Proposal with a consisten `client_slug`.

-**TODO other powers?**

 ## Rules

 When these rules refer to a *Proposal* they mean also the ClientData associated with the Proposal.

-1. An Admin User MUST be permitted to act upon any object in the system.
+1. An Admin User MAY act upon any object in the system.

-1. Any User MUST be permitted to create a new Proposal of a type consistent with their `client_slug`.
+1. Any User MAY create a new Proposal consistent with their `client_slug`.
+E.g. a User with a `client_slug` of **ncr** MAY only create a NCR `WorkOrder` and not any other kind of Proposal.

-1. Users who are not Subscribers MUST NOT be permitted to view an existing Proposal. **TODO confirm**
+1. Any User MAY view any Proposal consistent with their `client_slug` and MAY add themselves as an Observer to that Proposal.

+1. Any User MAY add any other User with the same `client_slug` as an Observer on any Proposal consistent with their `client_slug`.

-1. Only the Requester of a Proposal MUST be permitted to edit or cancel the Proposal.
+1. Only the Requester of a Proposal MAY edit or cancel the Proposal.

-1. Any Subscriber MUST be permitted to comment on a Proposal.
+1. Any Subscriber MAY comment on a Proposal, which will add that User as an Observer on the Proposal.

+1. Only the Requester and the Observer MAY remove the Observer from a Proposal.

-1. Only an Approver or Delegate MUST be permitted to approve a Proposal.
+1. Only an Approver or Delegate MAY approve a Proposal.

-1. A Client Admin MUST be permitted to view all Proposals consistent with their `client_slug`.